 You should not have any sort of laser surgery if you are under 21, because your vision is still changing and it is dangerous to alter the structures of your eyes at this stage.

 If you are over 21, changes to your vision can still occur.
 Before having laser treatment, your clinic should check your glasses or contact lens prescriptions to confirm that your vision has not changed significantly over the last two years.

 Laser surgery may also not be suitable if you:

-- have diabetes – it can cause abnormalities in the eyes that can be made worse by laser surgery to the cornea
+- have diabetes – which can cause abnormalities in the eyes that can be made worse by laser surgery

 - are pregnant or breastfeeding – your body will contain hormones that cause slight fluctuations in your eyesight and focusing power, making precise surgery too difficult

 - have a condition that affects your immune system – such as HIV or rheumatoid arthritis; this may affect your ability to recover after surgery

 - have other problems with your eyes – such as glaucoma (a condition that causes pressure changes in the eye and may lead to blindness) and cataracts (where the lenses harden and become cloudy)